We're required to have a Chief Monitoring Officer.

 The monitoring officer has defined statutory responsibilities in respect of matters or legality, conduct and probity.
 The monitoring officer may not also be the head of paid service, however they will liaise as appropriate with the head of paid service in the discharge of their functions.

 Our Chief Monitoring Officer is Martin McCarthy.
 You can contact him:

-Address: The Monitoring Officer, Barnsley Council, Town Hall, Church Street, Barnsley S70 2TA
+- in writing: Monitoring Officer, Barnsley Council, Town Hall, Church Street, Barnsley, S70 2TA

-Constitution and will ensure this is widely available for consultation by Elected Members, employees, and members of the public.
+The monitoring officer will maintain an up-to-date version of the constitution and will ensure this is widely available for consultation by elected members, employees and members of the public.

 Determining applications for dispensation

 The monitoring officer will determine applications for dispensations from the code of conduct where the number of members otherwise precluded from taking part in a decision would impede the conduct of business or interfere with the political balance of the decision making body, following consultation with the independent person.

 The monitoring officer will ensure that decisions of the Cabinet together with the reasons for those decisions, as well as relevant officer reports and background papers, are made publicly available as soon as possible to persons requesting them.

 The monitoring officer will advise whether decisions of the Cabinet are in accordance with the budget and policy framework approved by the council.
 Decisions outside that framework will require approval of the

 The monitoring officer will provide advice on the scope of statutory powers and authority of the council or Cabinet to take decisions, issues relating to maladministration, conduct and probity the budget and policy framework to all elected members.